Welcome to the Susanne M. Glasscock School of Continuing Studies at Rice University

 Operating one of the largest Language Programs in the state, the Glasscock School offers classes in eight foreign languages as well as in English as a Second Language.
 The ESL program has welcomed students from more than 100 countries since its inception.

 The Center for Philanthropy and Nonprofit Leadership offers a wide range of courses designed to improve the capacity of nonprofit organizations in the community and to advance the practice and impact of philanthropy.

 The Center for College Readiness provides opportunities for teachers, administrators and students to deepen their knowledge of academic content and increase their awareness of the importance of college-readiness skills.
 School Literacy and Culture promotes effective teaching through rigorous professional educational initiatives that emphasize early literacy, child development, writing and culture.

 The Glasscock School also offers two master’s degree programs.
 The Master of Liberal Studies degree program is designed for those interested in furthering their formal education in the liberal arts.
 Teacher Education offers the Teacher Certification and Master of Arts in Teaching programs providing professional education courses that include extensive study of critical issues in education and effective pedagogy for diverse learners.

-To accommodate the continued growth of the Glasscock School, the D. Kent and Linda C. Anderson and Robert L. and Jean T. Clarke Center will open as our new home in spring 2014.
-The 53,000-square-foot building will help the Glasscock School increase its scope and grow its enrollment.
-It will include 24 classrooms, conference rooms, a language center, a freestanding auditorium and a commons area and terrace for events.
+To accommodate the continued growth of the Glasscock School, the D. Kent and Linda C. Anderson and Robert L. and Jean T. Clarke Center opened in spring 2014.
+The 53,000-square-foot building helps the Glasscock School increase its scope and grow its enrollment.
+It includes 24 classrooms, conference rooms, a language center, a freestanding auditorium and a commons area and terrace for events.